+CFOT is based on an extensive knowledge of fibre optic technology and application as well as demonstrated skills in appropriate tasks.
 The CFOT certification has been structured as a general technology certification, not aligned to any specific job function.
 It is used by all installers, both outside plant and premises installers, two very different applications, plus component manufacturing technicians, network managers, network designers, etc.

 Our City and Guilds 3667-02 course of Virtual Learning on our Online Portal and then in-house practical and assessments at our Training Centre once your online learning is completed.

 Our "Virtual Training" consists of 4 weeks of online theory work on our online portal, which you complete at home.
 The learning consists of a video lesson and then multiple-choice question test, we also encourage our students do complete these tests and their unit mock exams more than once.